fossasia/open-event-server/docs/general/import-export.md

 ### The data files

-Files are the root of the zip are text files and contain the event information.
-They are -
+Files at the root of the zip are text files and contain the event information.
+These are -

 ```sh
 event